 While many are from legitimate charities such as Barnardos and Oxfam, the Charities Regulator has warned that some are run by bogus operators.
 Genuine charities say it is costing them millions in lost revenues.

+in 2021, the Irish Charities Regulator received 431 reports of bogus charity groups operating collections for unwanted clothes.
 Many householders are wise to these fraudsters but some people can be caught out by convincing leaflets.

 HELP US INVESTIGATE